Rachel0619/VanTrails/README.md

 docker-compose up -d
 ```

-If it's your first time running this app, you also need to ingest the entire dataset by running this command before perfoming the search task.
+If it's your first time running this app, you also need to ingest the entire dataset by running this command before perfoming any search task.

 ```bash
 docker-compose --profile tools run --rm vantrails-ingest